 Doug guided us through the winding gravel roads of the Columbia National Wildlife Refuge to the parking spot above and 1/2 mile away from our target, which we could see across the sage brush.
 By 0700 we were on the banks of the lake and setting up our gear.

-I will admit right now that after the hike to the river carrying the inflated float tube and fishing gear I was not looking forward to the hike back up hill to the truck.
+I will admit right now that after the hike to the lake carrying the inflated float tube and fishing gear I was not looking forward to the hike back up hill to the truck.
 Suspecting I was going to test every bit of my 67 year-old body.
 But the water looked lovely and the scenery was amazing in spite of the ominous looking sky.

 We caught several nice rainbows that were fat and strong (no “fish pics” due to poor rod/fish/camera management).
 And as I predicted the hike out was torturous (for me), but on reflection of the day worth it.